 1. Have a small estate: Check your state laws to find out what is considered a small estate so that your beneficiaries can get exemptions from probate.

 2. Transfer your assets while alive: You can simplify the probate process by transferring ownership of your assets when you are alive.
-If you own a Milwaukee home and want to make it simple, you could sell your home to cash home buyers in Milwaukee and distribute the cash to your heirs.
+For example, if you own a Menomonee Falls home and want to make it simple, you could sell your home to cash home buyers in Menomonee Falls and distribute the cash to your heirs.

 3. Instate a living trust: Trusts are not included under your estate and can simplify the entire process upon death.
-Your trustee is obliged to distribute the trust’s assets as per the trust agreement terms.
+Your trustee must distribute the trust’s assets per the trust agreement terms.

 4. Make your accounts payable on death: Accounts payable on death are directly transferred to the nominee or beneficiary on the account without going through the probate process.